DoddiC/NYPD-Data-Analysis-Project/README.md

 https://www.wsj.com/articles/nypds-stop-and-frisk-practice-still-affects-minorities-in-new-york-city-11574118605
 https://www.nytimes.com/2019/11/17/nyregion/bloomberg-stop-and-frisk-new-york.html

-Two possible definitions that fit the context and model: individual fairness and fairness through unawareness
+Two possible definitions that can fit the context and model: individual fairness and fairness through unawareness

 ### Individual Fairness
 Pie chart: for a crime, grab a person from each racial group with the most similar if not the same values, and then see if they have the same outcome (yes or no arrest)